ETIMC/Report/typst/sections/Sprint 1.typ

 #import "@preview/subpar:0.2.2"
 = Sprint 1: _Requirements, Technical Experimentation and Paper Prototyping_
 The overall direction of the project was defined by establishing core usability and technical requirements.
 These were shaped around the target group of 9–12-year-olds, aiming to make the product engaging, intuitive, and accessible regardless of prior musical knowledge.
-Parallel to this, experimentation was begun with key hardware components, including microcontrollers, buttons, potentiometers, NFC readers, and a display, to evaluate their feasibility and integration.
+Parallel to this, experimentation was begun with key hardware components, including microcontrollers, buttons, potentiometers, an NFC reader, and a display, to evaluate the feasibility of using and integrating them.
 A paper prototype of a Controller was created to visualize the physical layout and test early interaction ideas, helping the team gather feedback and refine the concept before moving into functional prototyping.

 == Usability Requirements
 All usability requirements are listed in @table:usabilityRequirements.